How to Sell a House By Owner in Florida (2026 Update)

 Step 4: Make Your Home Market-Ready

-Yes, a well-staged home can help buyers see its full potential.
+A well-staged home can help buyers see its full potential.
 In fact, 83% of buyers’ agents say home staging influences buyers’ decisions, so make your home pop before you list it.

 Here’s what you can do to make your home market-ready:

 • Declutter and Depersonalize: Clear out personal items and unnecessary furniture.
-A clean and neutral space helps buyers picture themselves living there without distractions.
+A clean and neutral space helps buyers picture themselves living there.

 • Improve Curb Appeal: Florida’s sunny weather makes curb appeal even more important.
 Mow your lawn, plant some colorful flowers, and repaint the walls where needed.
 A fresh, welcoming exterior will make buyers want to step right in!